 Recent months have seen a number of different organisations call into question the effectiveness of generics in comparison to their brand name counterparts.

+Kathleen Jaeger, president and chief executive officer of the Generic Pharmaceutical Assoication has spoken out in the past against those questioning the safety of generics.
 She said: "Deliberately misleading scare tactics such as this are intended to create a public perception of generic medicines as being poor-quality and unsafe substitutes for brand drugs.
 This could not be further from the truth."

 The arguments will likely carry on for years to come but given the benefits of generic drugs and the absence of any comprehensive evidence of their ineffectiveness it appears the generics market will continue to go from strength to strength.